TENQUBE/location-history/README.md

 ```

 ## Quick Start
-> For simple sample configuration, we used 'react-router-dom'.
+> For sample configuration, we used 'react-router-dom'.
 ```ts
 import React, { useEffect } from 'react' import { createRoot } from 'react-dom/client'